Reflective-Net: Learning from Explanations: Evaluation

 \subsection{Qualitative Evaluation}

-\emph{Explanations:} Explanations from Grad-CAM and our explanations show similarities.
+\emph{Explanations:} Explanations from GradCAM and our explanations show similarities.
 This can be seen in Figure \ref{fig:exps}.
 All images are normalized to span the entire range from 0 to 1.
-Note, we only show the first three of 16 channels, we use the second layer $L=1$ and explanations are upsampled to have the same dimensions as Grad-CAM.
-Mathematically, Grad-CAM explanations are the sum of the (channel-wise) explanations, so overlap is expected.
-The channel-wise explanations seem to emphasize some areas much more than Grad-CAM does, e.g. the explanation of channel 0 for the car seems to indicate that almost the entire car is highly relevant.
+Note, we only show the first three of 16 channels, we use the second layer $L=Low$ (Table \ref{fig:arch}) and explanations are upsampled to have the same dimensions as GradCAM.
+Mathematically, GradCAM explanations are the sum of the (channel-wise) explanations, so overlap is expected.
+The channel-wise explanations seem to emphasize some areas much more than GradCAM does, e.g., the explanation of channel 0 for the car seems to indicate that almost the entire car is highly relevant.
 However, these differences are mostly due to normalization.
-They might also be a consequence of cancellation, e.g. in Grad-CAM two feature maps might be the inverse of each other and, therefore, their additions lead to cancellation.
-Compared to using a single channel as in Grad-CAM, the channel-wise explanation give a more nuanced view of what areas and features impact the prediction.
+They might also be a consequence of cancellation, e.g., in GradCAM, two feature maps might be the inverse of each other and, therefore, their additions lead to cancellation.
+Compared to using a single channel as in GradCAM, the channel-wise explanation give a more nuanced view of what areas and features impact the prediction.\\